naikymen/pipettin-grbl-alpha/README.md

 * Be programmed using a very nice web UI.
 * Place tips, load and dispense liquid solutions, and discard tips.
 * Prepare combinatorial PCR mixes with a reasonably optimized automatic planner.

-> Proper documentation to build this yourself is not yet ready, let us know if you wish to get help, or help out :)